 - Increased runway throughput by mitigating demand-capacity imbalances

-- Optimized arrival-departure ratio for reduced loss of slots
+- Optimised arrival-departure ratio for reduced loss of slots

 - Orthogon supplied numerous worldwide customer installations at the busiest hub airports, in the most challenging airport and airspace environments.